-In March 2019, METI organized information on the actual situation and issues, as well as the risk of the illegal use of a PO box service, and it also developed the Guidance document for PO box service providers, which includes the efforts made to prevent illegal use.
-In addition, METI held a seminar for service providers to explain the details of the Guidance and published an explanatory movie on METI's website.
+METI organized information on the actual situation and issues, as well as the risk of the illegal use of a PO box service, and it also developed the Guidance document for PO box service providers, which includes the efforts made to prevent illegal use.
+In addition, an explanatory movie has been posted on METI's website since July 2019.